Get Magic Lessons

 I know that place all too well and I have no intention of going back.

-What saves me every time I skate too close to the overwhelm abyss is turning back to the tools, practices and rituals—the magic lessons—that remind me how fucking amazing I am and give me the clarity, focus and breathing space to make progress on the things that matter to me most—while leaving me plenty of time (and energy) to listen to my kid’s awesome stories from her day.
+What saves me every time I skate too close to the overwhelm abyss is turning back to the tools, practices and rituals—the magic lessons—that remind me how fucking amazing I am and give me the clarity, focus and breathing space to make progress on the things that matter to me most—including listening to my kid tell me stories of her day.

 How exactly can you help me?